mihasya/alsocloud/part1.md

   * A mostly-textbook DHT
   * Homogenous distributed model
   * Random load distribution
+  * Partition tolerance
     * A perfect foundation for our architecture
-  * Idempotent writes ideal for queueing
-    * Your usecase/mileage may vary

 <!SLIDE>